Gelding

-A gelding is a castrated male horse or other equine, such as a pony, donkey or a mule.
-Castration, as well as the elimination of hormonally driven behavior associated with a stallion, allows a male equine to be calmer and better-behaved, making the animal quieter, gentler and generally more suitable as an everyday working animal.
+A gelding (/ˈɡɛldɪŋ/) is a castrated male horse or other equine, such as a pony, donkey or a mule.
+The term is also used with certain other animals and livestock, such as domesticated camels.
+The equivalent terms for castrated male cattle are steer or bullock, and wether for sheep and goats.

+Castration renders the male animal calmer, better-behaved, less sexually aggressive, and more responsive to training efforts.
+This makes the animal generally more suitable as an everyday working animal, or as a pet in the case of companion animals.
 The gerund and participle "gelding" and the infinitive "to geld" refer to the castration procedure itself.